Office Hours: Tuesday 2:00-400pm and by appointment

 Kirsten Weld is an historian of modern Latin America.
-Her research explores struggles over equality, justice, and social inclusion in the twentieth-century Americas, examining how those struggles have manifested in political conflict and how their consequences continue to resonate.
+Her research explores struggles over equality, justice, historical memory, and social inclusion in the twentieth-century Americas.

 Her first book, Paper Cadavers: The Archives of Dictatorship in Guatemala (2014), offers a broad meditation on how history is produced as social knowledge, the labour behind transformative social change, and the stakes of the stories we tell ourselves about the past.
 It is a historical and ethnographic study of the archives generated by Guatemala's National Police, which were used as tools of state repression during the country's civil war, kept hidden from the truth commission charged with investigating crimes against humanity at the war’s conclusion, stumbled upon and rescued by justice activists in 2005, and repurposed in the service of historical accounting and postwar reconstruction.
 Paper Cadavers won the 2015 WOLA-Duke Human Rights Book Award and the 2016 Best Book Award from the Latin American Studies Association’s Recent History and Memory Section.